ibm-cloud-docs/databases-for-postgresql/howto-ha-read-replica.md

 After your read-replica is provisioned, use the [{{site.data.keyword.databases-for}} API](https://cloud.ibm.com/apidocs/cloud-databases-api/cloud-databases-api-v5#introduction) to scale up the read replica to two (or more) members.

+To scale up your read-replica, use the [Scaling groups endpoint](https://cloud.ibm.com/apidocs/cloud-databases-api/cloud-databases-api-v5#setdeploymentscalinggroup) of the {{site.data.keyword.databases-for}} API.

 Use a command like:

 ```sh